close search icon

 Curious about the equipment?
 Read our Beginner’s Guide to Reformer Pilates to learn more about what makes it such a unique and effective way to move.

-- Clinical Pilates for injury recovery, rehab, and specialist needs
+• Clinical Pilates for extra guidance, injury recovery, or reassurance

-Discover the world of Pilates with a free taster class.
-We’ll follow up with a one-to-one session to assess you and your goals, and help you choose the right class.
+If you’re unsure which option is right for you, a free taster class. is a great place to begin.
+We’ll then follow up with a one-to-one session to understand your goals and help you choose the right class.

 Bristol Downend